-The responsibilities of the previous Department of Consumer Affairs are now undertaken by the Consumer Protection team of the Office of Fair Trading.
+The responsibilities of the previous Department of Consumer Affairs are now undertaken by the Consumer Protection team of the Office of Fair Trading (OFT).

-The Consumer Protection team has the following responsibilities under the Fair Trading Act 2015:
+The Consumer Protection team has the following responsibilities under the FTA:

 Education: Raising consumer and trader awareness on their rights and responsibilities via awareness campaigns, seminars, presentations and publications on different topics of consumer concern;

-Advice: Advising consumers and traders on their rights and responsibilities based on the enquiries or complaints brought to us (for more information see below);
+Guidance: Guiding consumers and traders with regard to their rights and responsibilities based on the enquiries or complaints brought to us (for more information see below);

 Investigation: Investigating matters which could be causing harm to our local consumers (for more information see below);

 Product Safety: Monitoring and testing products in our market to ensure their conformity with European Standards;

 Advertisements: Monitoring adverts to ensure they are accurate and complying with the Misleading and Comparative Advertising Act;